Rahul Nandkishore

 Rahul Nandkishore is a physicist and academic.
-He is an Associate Professor of Physics and Director of the Center for Theory of Quantum Matter at the University of Colorado, Boulder.
+He is a professor of physics and fellow of the Center for Theory of Quantum Matter at the University of Colorado, Boulder.

 Nandkishore is most known for his research on statistical physics, condensed matter theory, graphene and Dirac semimetals, many-body localization, fracton phases of matter, and constrained quantum dynamics.
 He is the recipient of the U.S. Air Force Office of Sponsored Research Young Investigator Award in 2016, the Alfred P. Sloan Fellowship Award U.S. Army Research Office Young Investigator Award in 2017, and Simons Fellowship in Theoretical Physics in 2021.

 Education

 Nandkishore earned a Bachelor's degree in Natural Sciences from Trinity College, Cambridge, where he also received a Master's degree in Natural Sciences in 2008.
 He obtained a Ph.D. in Physics from the Massachusetts Institute of Technology in 2012, then joined Princeton University as a Postdoctoral fellow, remaining there until 2015.